schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` - The media entity where a state change happened.
+`object` as `'primary'` - The media entity where a state change happened.

+`origin` as `'secondary'` - The page where the event was generated.

 ##### Extra parameter suggestions